ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 If you plan to expose your Load Balancer publicly, in order to attach a [Floating IP](/links/public-cloud/floating-ip) to your Load Balancer, it is mandatory to have an [OVHcloud Gateway](/links/public-cloud/gateway) (an OpenStack router) deployed on the subnet hosting your Load Balancer.

 If it does not exist when you create your first [Public Cloud Load Balancer](/links/public-cloud/load-balancer), an S size Managed Gateway will be automatically created.
-That is why we do recommend deploying your MKS clusters on a network and subnet where an [OVHcloud Gateway](/links/public-cloud/gateway) can be created (manually or automatically - cf. [Creating a private network with Gateway](/links/public-cloud/gateway)) or is already existing.
+That is why we recommend deploying your MKS clusters on a network and subnet where an [OVHcloud Gateway](/links/public-cloud/gateway) can be created (manually or automatically - cf. [Creating a private network with Gateway](/links/public-cloud/gateway)) or is already existing.

 If you have an existing/already deployed cluster and if: